heystraightedge/launch/building-genesis/genesis-params.md

 ### Staking

-These parameters are the same as cosmoshub-2 and 1.
+These parameters are the same as cosmoshub-3.

 ```json
     "staking": {